BlockstreamResearch/bip-frost-dkg/README.md

 class FaultyParticipantOrCoordinatorError(ProtocolError)
 ```

-Raised when another known participant or the coordinator is faulty.
+Raised if another known participant or the coordinator is faulty.

 This exception is raised by the participant code when it detects what looks
 like faulty behavior by a suspected participant.
 The index of the suspected